mik-moo/Read_between_the_wines/README.md

 Preprocessing included:

 - The red and white data sets were read in as dataframes and combined using sqlalchemy, dropping duplicates.
+  - The total number of wine in the combined dataset is 5,320.
+    - White Wine: 3,961
+    - Red Wine: 1,359
 - Wines with a rating of greater than or equal to 7 were classified as "Good" (0) and less than 7 were given a "Bad" (1) rating.
 - Features and target (quality) were defined.
 - Data was split into training and testing.